Prachi422104/Stitch-it-up/README.md

-# Stitch-it-up
-A web application for managing stitching orders for tailoring businesses.
 # Stitch It Up ✨🧵

 **Stitch It Up** is a beautiful web application designed for tailoring services.
 It allows customers to easily place stitching orders and enables tailors to manage them seamlessly.
+A web application for managing stitching orders for tailoring businesses.

 ---